hepcat72/vcfSampleCompare/README.md

 In --nogenotype mode the threshold is the combination of --separation-gap and --min-group-size.
 If the difference in the observation ratios between the minimum-size sample groups is less than the separation gap threshold, the row will not be printed.

+Note: Minimum group sizes are dynamically created regardless of whether there exists a sample grouping that would pass the filter.
+When --nofilter is supplied, sample groups that fail the filter will have a BEST_GT_SCORE or BEST_OR_SCORE of 0 and the sample grouping and size will be meaningless.

 ### EXAMPLE

 To sort based on the degree of difference between specific groups of samples, those groups can be defined on the command line using --sample-group/-s.
 You can specify a minimum number of samples in the groups to differ.
 So for example, say you have 3 wildtype (WT) replicates and you would like to see differences that all 3 WT samples have with any one of a set of 10 mutant samples.
 You would do that on the command line using the sample names: